Operators

 The following binary operations are available.

-The operations are described with the following syntax:
+The operations are described using the following syntax:

 LEFT_OPERAND_TYPE OPERATION RIGHT_OPERAND_TYPE = EVALUATED_VALUE_TYPE